unicogr/LabHacks/docs_local/source/1_Sphinx.md

 # <span style="color:black">Research handbook</span>

 This tutorial is a collaborative effort with [Christophe Pallier](https://github.com/chrplr) and [Minye Zhan]( https://bsky.app/profile/zhanminye.bsky.social).
 Please see [here](https://github.com/chrplr/mynotebook) for a boiled down version of it.
 The requirements are specificed in the file `requirements.txt` within the [main repo's branch](https://github.com/nicogravel/researchLog_template).
-The steps outlined here should be tailored to meet your specific needs.
+There you can find everything needed to reproduce [this page](https://nicogravel.github.io/researchLog_template).The steps outlined here should be tailored to meet your specific needs.

 <details>